robin-norwood/katacoda/organize-terraform-code/step4.md

 separately.
 However, the configuration is entirely duplicated between environments.

-In the next step, you will refactor duplicate parts of your infrastructure into a module.
+In the next step, you will refactor the bucket resource into a module.